 CPU usage %(

-When you browse the list of metrics, an overview of the highlighted metric is displayed.
-To see details about that metric, select View all metric information.
-This opens the Metrics browser in a new tab (so you don't lose your work in the Data explorer) with lots of useful details about the selected metric.Metric details available in the 'Metrics browser'
+To see more information about that metric, select View all metric information.
+This opens the Metrics browser in a new tab (so you don't lose your work in the Data explorer) with lots of useful details about the selected metric.

 Choose an aggregation (for example,

 Select Split by dimensions.
 In this example (